 1. Passive or active

-Active funds are controlled by professionals who seek to out to beat the market, although this method has been proved to be difficult to do and maintain on a regular basis.
+Active funds are controlled by finance professionals who seek to out to beat the market, although this method has been proved to be difficult to do and maintain on a regular basis.

 On the other hand, passive investing funds are much better as the funds are cheaper and there are fewer fees, their signature passive investment is the index fund which we previously talked about.

 Calculate how much money you want to invest, think about how much money you need to start.
 That amount can vary from $500 to $3000 depending on the broker.
 Then decide on where you want to invest your money.
 Do your due diligence and research the funds you are thinking of investing in.

 3. Where to buy mutual funds